Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The backward calculation algorithm

-The question that arises naturally is whether this limiting behavior can also be applied to find elements of the subset of Pareto optimal equilibria from the reference economy $\mathcal{H}^{PO}$ through approximations by elements of $\mathcal{H}^{PO}_{k}$, $k\geq1$.
+The question that arises naturally is whether this limit procedure can also be applied to find elements of the subset of Pareto optimal monetary equilibria from the reference economy $\mathcal{H}^{PO}$ through approximations by elements of $\mathcal{H}^{PO}_{k}$, $k\geq1$.
 The next result answers affirmatively.